It’s National Brush Day!

-(time to brush Halloween tooth decay gremlins away!)
+(time to brush Halloween tooth decay gremlins away!) with our baby toothbrush and kids electric toothbrush!)

 It can’t be a coincidence that National Brush Day - predominantly recognised in the US but becoming more popular over here... is celebrated the day after Halloween!
+So get your childrens toothbrush out and start brushing!

 We know that there are so many ‘days’ in the calendar now, that it’s easy to become overwhelmed by it all and ‘switch off’.
 However, they can be helpful too, educating and informing on subjects some of us wouldn’t consider on an everyday basis.

-As the late, great Ken Dodd would say “‘National Brush Day’ after Halloween- what a great day to be a toothbrush!”
+As the late, great Ken Dodd would say “‘National Brush Day’ after Halloween- what a great day to be a children's toothbrush!”
 As dental-care information and product advisers we love ‘em.
 National Brushing Day provides a great opportunity to discuss why it’s important to look after teeth, especially after the sugarfest of Halloween, witch (sorry), which in itself, provides ‘material’ for toothbrushing discussions:Should the saying be changed from ‘trick or treat’ to ‘trick’ or teeth?’

 Q: Why did the vampire need to use mouthwash?